wellgtsil/User_info_collector/README.md

 About:
-  This script is for collecting overall user information in a linux system.
+  This script is for collecting auditing user information in a linux system.

 TODO: